handsamett/learngit/readme.txt

-git is a power one.
+git a power one.
-readme is a first text.
+readme if is a first text.